galaxyproject/galaxy-hub/src/tutorials/chip/index.md

 |![](/src/tutorials/chip/extract_dna.png)|
 |<small>**Extracting genomic DNA** corresponding to ChIP-seq peaks.
 Here we use `Merged peaks` dataset generated few steps earlier.</small>|

-Next, we need to make sure that all sequences are sufficiently long for finding patters.
+Next, we need to make sure that all sequences are sufficiently long for finding patterns.
 [MEME](http://meme-suite.org/), the tools we will use to find motifs, required sequences to be at least 8 nucleotides long.
 So we will remove short sequences using **FASTA manipulation &rarr; Filter sequences by length** tool:

 |         |
 |---------|